Lee Woo-jung: Career as an unscripted show writer

 Lee and Na Young-seok also produced the first spin-off of Grandpas Over Flowers, titled Sisters Over Flowers.
 It aired between the second and third seasons of Grandpas Over Flowers and showcased the adventures of four middle-aged actresses: Youn Yuh-jung, Kim Ja-ok, Kim Hee-ae, and Lee Mi-yeon.
 Accompanying them on their journey to Croatia was the 27-year-old singer-actor Lee Seung-gi.
 It was broadcast on tvN from November 29, 2013, to January 17, 2014.

 Lee acted as main writer the production of various shows.
 One notable production was Grandpas Over Flowers Season 3, which was filmed in Spain.
 Following that, its second spin-off called Youth Over Flowers was created.
-Having younger casts, Na Young-seok pushed the backpacking concept to the extreme by informing the cast about the trip only few hours before their flight, resulting in them traveling without any luggages.
+With a younger cast, Na Young-seok pushed the backpacking concept to the extreme by informing the cast about the trip only few hours before their flight, resulting in them traveling without any luggage.
 The first and second seasons featured a cast composed of three singer-songwriters in their forties (Yoon Sang, You Hee-yeol and Lee Juck) and three actors in their twenties and thirties (three actors from Reply 1994, Yoo Yeon-seok, Son Ho-jun and Baro), who went to Peru and Laos, respectively.

-Followed by Three Meals a Day: Jeongseon Village, where Lee starred alongside his former co-star from drama series Wonderful Days, Ok Taecyeon.
-It was a show that originated from a joke during the filming of Grandpas Over Flowers, "Cooking King Seo-jinnie," a fake cooking show that joke about Lee Seo-jin’s lack of cooking skill.
+This was followed by Three Meals a Day: Jeongseon Village, where Lee starred alongside his former co-star from drama series Wonderful Days, Ok Taecyeon.
+It was a show that originated from a joke during the filming of Grandpas Over Flowers, "Cooking King Seo-jinnie," a fake cooking show that joke about Lee Seo-jin's lack of cooking skill.
 The show revolved around two men preparing meals using ingredients they grew themselves in a rural village.
 Despite their city backgrounds, they struggled with tasks like cultivating a vegetable garden and tending to farm animals.
 This led to comical situations as they tried to feed themselves and their celebrity guests.
 In the second season, a third cast member, Kim Kwang-kyu and added a four-month project showcasing the entire process of food cultivation.
 The cast members were prohibited from grocery shopping to emphasize the challenges of sourcing ingredients from nature.
 The show aimed to highlight the difficulty of obtaining materials for daily meals, which are readily available in supermarkets.

-Additionally, Grandpas Over Flowers Season 4 was filmed with Choi Ji-woo joining as Lee Seo-jin's assistant.
+Grandpas Over Flowers Season 4 was filmed with Choi Ji-woo joining as Lee Seo-jin's assistant.
 Choi had appeared in Lee's previous show, "Three Meals a Day."
 In the fourth season, the program set its new destination as Greece, which the four grandpas chose over Cuba.
 The cast is set to return to Korea on February 25.
 It aired on tvN from March 27 to May 8, 2015.